branhoff/branhoff.github.io/README.md

 - Add variable for theme buttons border color
 - Add appropriate thumbnails or project page
 - Add Find me on background picture
-- Consider combining the data-mode and data-text attributes into one to simplify script and themeTextGenerator codebase
+- Consider combining the data-mode and data-text attributes into one to simplify `setThemeForGivenDotClick` and `themeTextGenerator` modules
-- Consider refactoring script.js to have fewer conditionals and simplify structure
+- Consider refactoring `setThemeForGivenDotClick.js` to have fewer conditionals and simplify structure